-Question: What is an acceptable color to list for my dog?
+Question: Which colors are acceptable for my dog?

 Question: What are common reasons a dog's registration may be pended/rejected?